bennettslin/yearlings_bobtail_app/playerRefactor.md

 * Have player manager determine that current time has selected next verse. (/)
 * Ensure that updated time is compatible with verse.
 Time can only be in selected verse or next verse. (/)

-* Have player manager determine that current time has selected new song.
-Must check that player successfully played before passing to store.
-Strip out logic where player was doing that.
+* Only player manager or player will end player, not both.
+This ensures that logic to select new song will only get called once. (/)

 * Have player manager determine that current time returned from player interval is completely invalid.
-Handle by clearing player.
+Handle by clearing player. (/)

-* Is there still bugginess when switching songs fast while playing?
-Yes.

 * Timeout between song selection and player start.
+Ensure there is no bugginess when switching songs fast while playing.

 * Fix verse tracker width not resetting, both in currently selected song and when switching songs.
 * Audio options work at all?